 How to Choose the Best Lens Focal Length for Filmmaking

 Filmmaking requires signature styles developed from various techniques and equipment, including camera lenses and focal lengths.
-However, finding which particular focal length is right for your project, or scene, is the million dollar question.
-Sifting through the myriad of lenses available on the market can be a daunting task, so we hope to narrow your focus on our tested set of parameters.
+However, finding which focal length is right for your project or scene is a million-dollar question.
+Sifting through the myriad of lenses available on the market can be daunting, so we hope to narrow your focus on our tested set of parameters.
 Read more to find which focal length is right for you.

-The focal length refers to 100 mm).
-In contrast to what many creatives believe, a lens focal length is not the lens’s physical dimension, and it almost has nothing to do with its physical size.
+Focal length, usually represented in millimeters (mm), is the basic description of a photographic lens length and range.
+In contrast to what many creatives believe, a lens's focal length is not its physical dimension and almost has nothing to do with its physical size.

 A lens focal length combines various elements that help to focus the light and minimize distortions.
 The location where all the light rays converge to form a sharp image is known as the optical center of the lens.

 Choosing a focal length has everything to do with what scene you're shooting and how you wish to showcase the subject.
-What’s the depth of field supposed to be, how do you wish it to be stylized?
-Below are various focal lengths, what their strengths are, and which scenes are best for each.
+What’s the depth of field, and how do you want it to be stylized?
+Below are various focal lengths, their strengths, and which scenes are best for each.

 Wide Angle